 Abstract:

-Global warming has led to frequent extreme events such as high temperatures, droughts, and heavy rainfall in China, severely affecting sustainable socioeconomic development.
-Agriculture, being highly climate-sensitive, has been significantly impacted.
-Henan Province, as a major grain-producing region in China, has been significantly impacted by climate change in terms of its grain production.
-Utilizing meteorological data from the 1 km resolution dataset of China (1980–2020) and projection results of annual precipitation and annual mean temperature from three CMIP6 climate models for the future period, trend analysis, mutation analysis, and sensitivity analysis were employed to investigate the characteristics of regional climate change and its impacts on grain yield and climatic potential productivity(CPP).
-The results were indicated: 1) From 1980 to 2020, the annual mean temperature in Henan Province increased significantly at a rate of 0.04 ℃·a
+Global warming has led to frequent extreme events in China, including high temperatures, droughts, and heavy rainfall, severely affecting sustainable socioeconomic development.
+Agriculture, as a highly climate sensitive sector, is particularly affected.
+Henan Province, a major grain-producing region in China, has been significantly affected by climate change in terms of grain production.
+This study analyzed meteorological data from a 1 km resolution dataset of China (1980–2020) and future precipitation and annual mean temperature projections from three CMIP6 climate models.
+Using trend, mutation, and sensitivity analyses, this study investigated the characteristics of regional climate change and its impacts on grain yield and climatic potential productivity (CPP).
+The results showed that 1) from 1980 to 2020, the annual mean temperature in Henan Province increased significantly at a rate of 0.038 ℃·a

-−1 (P<0.01).
-In contrast, annual precipitation showed a non-significant upward trend of 0.50 mm·a
+P<0.01).
+Annual precipitation showed a non-significant upward trend of 0.50 mm·a

-−2, with an average value of 12 368 kg·hm
+−2, with an average value of

 −2.
 Its annual increasing trend of 18.99 kg·hm